 In later years, the radar was decommissioned and the site became bombing range control for dropping ordnance onto Cape Wrath.
 It still serves that purpose today and, as I turned away from the gate, I could see soldiers unloading stuff from the lorries whose tracks I’d been following.

-Stepping off the road onto a muddy foot trail, I passed to the east of the MOD site and climbed to the highest point of Faraid Head (about 100 m).
+Stepping off the road onto a muddy foot trail, I headed east, then south, to climb the highest accessible point of Faraid Head (80 m).
 Looking out to sea, I could see, well, sea.
 Looking back inland I saw this:

 Rather than heading immediately back onto the road, I followed the foot trail down the east side of Faraid Head, sheep scattering before me with the absolute minimum effort required to stay out of reach.